WilliamFCipriano/flaskcap/README.md

 # flaskcap
 Flaskcap is a experimental flask authentication system that utilizes Redis as a backend.
-I hack on it when I can.